become a member

 The Alliance has more than 500 member organizations, agencies and individuals from around the state.
 The six Feeding America food banks are the heart of our network.
 Become a member of the Alliance by clicking the button below.

-Become an Alliance member and join us for next year’s membership meeting, Thursday, September 26th, 2024.
+Become an Alliance member and join us for this year’s membership meeting, September 2026.

 Local Hunger Relief Organizations

-Membership is available to local organizations such as food pantries, emergency shelters, food rescues, and soup kitchens that provide direct hunger relief to those in need. – $25 annually
+Membership is available to local organizations such as food pantries, emergency shelters, food rescues, and soup kitchens that provide direct hunger relief to those in need.
+Annual Fee: $25

 Individual Hunger Advocate

 Individual members lend their voices on issues related to hunger in Arkansas at the state and national levels.
-Join other individuals and groups from around the state by staying up-to-date about hunger-related legislation through action alerts, learning how to advocate, meeting with state representatives and senators, and attending state committee meetings. – $25 annually
+Join other individuals and groups from around the state by staying up-to-date about hunger-related legislation through action alerts, learning how to advocate, meeting with state representatives and senators, and attending state committee meetings.
+Annual Fee: $25

 Statewide Advocacy/State Agency Programs

 Statewide organizations that advocate, do research, or have an interest in ensuring Arkansas families have enough to eat are valued members of the Alliance.
-Membership is also those who run federal programs that focus on nutrition or hunger issues. – $125 annually
+Membership is also those who run federal programs that focus on nutrition or hunger issues.
+Annual Fee: $125

 r